To reach the point where data becomes actionable, leaders will need to invest more in tools that allow them to combine data in unique ways.

 Fiscal Balance Will Be Tricky.

 I expect that people will slow, although not stop, spending.
 There are still a lot of unknowns at the moment, so people will be more cautious in their short-term spending.
 Instead of instantly replacing legacy systems with newer options, IT leaders will first maximize existing technologies through integrations or rehosting.
 However, the balance here will be tricky, because leaders will also be tasked with optimizing this newly-established remote workforce and some tools may not be agile enough to keep up with modern needs.
 In 2021, it won’t be enough to just be operational — it will be time to improve.
-So IT leaders will need to carefully evaluate remote work tools and how they optimize, structure and automate processes and communication.
+So IT leaders will need to carefully evaluate remote work software and how they optimize, structure and automate processes and communication.

 Cybersecurity Mesh Will Continue to Develop.